 Since two different legal entities come together in case of procurement, and there is a legal contract binding both sides, there is a legal side to this whole process.
 Hence procurement management needs to be carried out diligently.
 Generally a very well defined set of processes are used for procurement management.
 Below is a life cycle explaining the flow of activities that happens during procurement.
 It is all explained from the viewpoint of the purchaser or buyer.

 All the above activities are carried out through three processes of procurement management as below:

 The team may also like to do their own independent cost estimation for the work, so that they will have a clear idea of the expected cost of their purchase which they can use during proposal evaluation.

 When the seller completes all the work as per the contract, the buyer evaluates, gives acceptance and also completes all payments to close the contact.
 Finally an audit may be conducted to understand the lessons learnt during this particular procurement relationship.

 Procurement management is a very important function.
 Every project will require some amount of purchasing.
 In some cases, just purchasing some materials or goods and in some cases outsourcing the entire project work to a third party service provider.
-Procurement management involves contract management as well.
+Procurement management involves contract management as well and you can learn more about it in any online PMP certification training.
 Hence procurement management must be carried out very diligently.

 I liked all parts of this reading material, well-written.
 Thank you!

 Thank you very much; the material is easy to read and understand.
 Thank you very much!

 Thanks for the info, it was really helpful!